Namma Metro: Phase 1

 Phase 1 missed nine deadlines, and its cost was revised four times.
-The initial cost estimate for Phase 1 when it had been approved in 2006 was ₹6395 crore.
+The initial cost estimate for Phase 1 when it was approved in 2006 was ₹6395 crore.
 The increase in length from 33 to 42.3 km increased the total cost to ₹8158 crore.
 Delays caused further escalations.
-The cost escalated to ₹11609 crore in 2011 and ₹13845 crore in 2015.
+The cost rose to ₹11609 crore in 2011 and ₹13845 crore in 2015.
 The final cost to build Phase 1 was estimated at ₹14405.01 crore.
 Land acquisition for Phase 1 accounted for ₹2500 crore.

 The Central and State Government funded 58.91% of the cost.
 The remaining 41.09% was secured through loans from domestic and foreign financial institutions.
 BMRCL secured ₹6500 crore through long-term loans and ₹300 crore by selling bonds, while the remaining cost was funded by Central Government and the State Government.
 BMRCL secured loans from several agencies – ₹3000 crore from the Japan International Cooperation Agency (JICA), ₹600 crore from the Housing and Urban Development Corporation Limited (HUDCO), ₹25 crore from the Asian Development Bank (ADB), and the rest from the French Development Agency.
 Approximately 10% of the ₹6500 crore had to be paid as interest by the BMRCL each year.
 The Federation of Karnataka Chambers of Commerce and Industry (FKCCI) estimated that this amounted to an interest payment of ₹2 crore per day.
 BMRCL stated that interest component wasn't that high but it was "definitely more than ₹1 crore per day".

-BMRCL announced plans on 13 June 2013 to issue 10-year bonds.
-The proposed bonds received a credit rating of "IND AA" from India Ratings & Research (Ind-Ra).
-Namma Metro MD N. Sivasailam announced on 3 August 2013 that the issue of bonds would be postponed as the market was volatile.
-He stated that the metro would "be in the market soon when it is stable".